tuetschek/e2e-dataset/README.md

 The E2E set was used in the [E2E NLG Challenge](http://www.macs.hw.ac.uk/InteractionLab/E2E/), which provides an extensive list of results achieved on this data.

+Please refer to [our SIGDIAL2017 paper](https://arxiv.org/abs/1706.09254) for a detailed description of the dataset.

 Contents
 --------